Can You Share Amazon Prime in 2025?

 couple uses laptop

-Though Amazon's Prime program offers a number of benefits, not everyone can — or wants to — pay for it.
+Though Amazon Prime's program offers a number of benefits, not everyone can — or wants to — pay for it.
 The mega-retailer used to have very relaxed rules about Prime sharing, but Amazon revamped the program in 2015 to focus more on families.
-Add to that the recent Prime price increase, and even more customers may be questioning whether it's worth it.

 Still, if you'd rather not gift an entire Prime subscription, you can definitely share Prime benefits.
 Just know that doing so comes with a few caveats.
 Check out our guide to sharing Amazon Prime below.